14 Top-Rated Weekend Getaways from New York City

 Getting here from the city is easy; it's only a 35-mile drive.
 The historic Bear Mountain Inn lies a 14-minute drive from Harriman.
 Built in 1915, it is set on a plateau above Hessian Lake, offering guests lovely views and plenty of charm.
 The 15 rooms and suites are rustic and comfortable and there is a restaurant on-site, as well as a gift shop and grab-and-go café.

 A visit to the Catskills is a New Yorker's rite of passage.
 Located in the Appalachian Mountain range in southeastern New York, the Catskills are the perfect setting for a relaxing girlfriends' getaway, a romantic couples' weekend, or even a family trip.
+This is one of the best weekend getaway locales in upstate New York.

-The best way to get here is to hop in the car for a 150-mile drive, which, depending on the traffic and time of year, can take anywhere from two-and-a-half to four hours.
+The best way to get here is to hop in the car for a 150-mile drive, which, depending on the traffic and time of year, can take anywhere from two and a half to four hours.
 The trip is richly rewarding, especially in fall, when the autumn leaves light up the mountains with their rich colors.

 If you are looking for scenic views, head to Overlook Mountain in Woodstock or the Minnewaska State Park Preserve in Kerhonkson.
 Here, you can hike or just relax and convene with nature.
 For those searching for a little more adventure, you can do the fastest and highest zipline tour at Hunter Mountain, or paddle out to the Hudson-Athens Lighthouse.

 As for a place to rest your weary head, there is a wide variety of properties available to fit all needs, from bed-and-breakfasts to high-end resorts.
 A property that combines the best of both worlds is the Melour Resort in Tannersville.
 At this friendly and luxurious resort, you'll find a wide variety of modern amenities mixed with the charm of a small-town retreat.
-An indoor pool and Jacuzzi are a hit with kids and adults of all ages, and the sauna is a perfect way to decompress after a long day spent hiking, biking, or skiing.
-There's also a 24-hour tea room and fitness center on-site.

 Located on the banks of the Hudson River and close to New York City, Beacon makes a great getaway for those who don't want to suffer through sitting in long lines of traffic or hours in the car.
 If you take the Metro North train line, you can get here in about an hour and a half.